 However, most institutions are smart enough for this.
 So don’t expect it to work everywhere.

 2. Use a proxy website

 If the above method didn’t work for you, proxy websites should.
 Google the keyword ‘proxy websites.’
 Open the first link and enter the URL of the blocked website and click on Go.
 The proxy website will fetch the blocked content for you.

 The concept is simple. a proxy replaces your IP with their own.
 So instead of directly requesting the page, you send a request to the proxy website first and then it forwards your request to the blocked website.

-However, your institution can easily block proxy website as well.
+However, your institution can easily block the proxy website as well.
 So the least popular the proxy site is, the more are the chances that it will work.

 Or Use Google Translate

 It may sound crazy but believe me, you can use Google translate as a proxy site.
-The best thing about using Google as your proxy is that the most institutions don’t block Google translate.
+The best thing about using Google as your proxy is that most institutions don’t block Google translate.